 Frequently Asked Questions

-How do I know if running shoes fit properly?
+How do I know if I need stability or neutral running shoes?

-Can I use trail running shoes for road running?
+Can I use running shoes for walking or cross-training?

 How often should I replace my running shoes?